 Several studies have shown that eating low carb food can be effective for weight loss.
 However, the long-term effects of a low carb diet on weight loss and overall health are still being studied and debated.
 It’s important to work with a healthcare provider or registered dietitian to determine if a low carb diet is a safe and appropriate way for you to lose weight.

-Losing Weight is a Side Effect
+Losing Weight is a Positive Side Effect

 While losing weight can be a part of achieving good health, it is not always a necessary or sufficient indicator of good health.
 Good health is a complex and multifaceted concept that encompasses many factors beyond just weight loss.